kimlercorey/esp/README.md

 ## Synopsis

-ESP is an OSX terminal convenience script that allows users to easily launch OSX programs from command line without knowing the entire OSX Bundle Identifier Name.
-It associates user aliases to OSXs kMDItemDisplayName mechanism for an intuitive way to launch programs.
+ESP is an OSX terminal convenience script that allows users to easily launch OSX programs from the command line without knowing the entire OSX Bundle Identifier Name.
+It associates user aliases to OSXs program bundles via the kMDItemDisplayName mechanism for an intuitive way to launch programs.

 ## Motivation